Do You Mind?

 After significant countries in Asia, this allowance from the USPTO strengthens significantly the patent protection of Validive® and its value.
 Oral mucositis is a radio/chemotherapy related condition occurring very frequently in patients undergoing head and neck cancer treatment.
 With no curative or preventive treatment currently, oral mucositis represents a serious unmet medical need for the patients.

-"The new US patent protection is a key strength reinforcing the product's potential, while also reflecting and acknowledging the innovation represented by Validive®product formulated with our Lauriad® mucoadhesive technology", comments Judith Greciet, CEO of Onxeo.
+"The new US patent protection is a key strength reinforcing the product's potential, while also reflecting and acknowledging the innovation represented by Validive®, a product formulated with our Lauriad® mucoadhesive technology", comments Judith Greciet, CEO of Onxeo.

 About oral mucositis